Last updated and effective: February 2024

 We may share personal data with the following categories of third parties:

-- suppliers and service providers (such as outsourced service providers for administration and hotel management (e.g. booking and reservation systems, customer relationship management systems), technology and media services providers, payment processing and fraud prevention providers, fulfilment partners for the gift shop);
+- suppliers and service providers (such as outsourced service providers for administration and hotel management (for example, booking and reservation systems, customer relationship management systems), technology and media services providers, payment processing and fraud prevention providers, fulfilment partners for the gift shop);

 - Dorchester Collection group and affiliates;